GChristensen/dm-browser/README.md

 * It' possible to permanently pin threads of interest to the top of a thread stream and monitor the posting dynamics
 * Ability to view the whole imageboard and its threads as image folders
-* Cron-based automatic thread archive
+* Cron-based automatic thread archive (may not work with a standalone instance)

 The complete list of implemented concepts could be found in the [manual](https://github.com/gchristensen/dm-browser/wiki/manual.png).